Back to DWU AI Articles

 IV.
 S&P Rating Methodology

 Standard & Poor's (S&P) Ratings Services employs a two-dimensional framework combining Enterprise Risk Profile and Financial Risk Profile.
-This methodology, documented in S&P's November 2020 U.S. Airport Revenue Bonds criteria, provides a structured approach to rating determination.
+This methodology, documented in S&P's November 2020 U.S. Airport Revenue Bonds criteria, structured.

 Enterprise Risk Profile Assessment